StructuralMike/MMMM/readme.md

 ## ALL AVAILABLE SETTINGS CAN BE ROLLED UNLESS OTHERWISE SPECIFIED (almost)

 ## logic:
-- always noglitches unless forced otherwise
+- Always noglitches unless forced
 - Guarantees starting boots if any glitch mode
+- HMG forces door_shuffle to vanilla

 ## goal:
 - If ganonhunt and not entrance, pyramid is open or GT is 0 crystals